MV Faina: Hostage revolt

 On Tuesday, 9 December 2008, the pirates holding the ship and its crew hostage told the AFP that two of the hostages had unsuccessfully tried to revolt against the pirates the previous Monday.
 This revolt was put down shortly after, and the spokesman for the pirates reported that they would take "serious punitive measures" against the crewmembers.
 However, the account of the pirates concerning the revolt was disputed by Mikhail Voitenko, a writer for the Russian Sovfracht Maritime Bulletin, who called the story a "canard" and "threat" that was meant to cover for the capture by American forces of two of the pirates from the Faina who were heading for shore, and the failed bid of the pirates to convince the intermediaries and the ship owner to speak to the Americans and gain the captured pirates' release.

 Release

 On 5 February 2009 the MV Faina was released after being held captive for 5 months.
 The remaining crew of 20 were freed along with the ship and were reported by the Ukrainian presidency as being healthy and safe.
 A ransom of US$3,200,000 was paid on 4 February 2009 by the ship's mysterious owners.
 The pirates left the vessel early the next day, stating that the release had been delayed for one hour, but the ship was eventually released.
 The ship arrived at its destination, the Port of Mombasa, on 12 February 2009, where the cargo was unloaded.

 An inquiry by the Kenyan parliamentary Defence and Foreign Relations Committee failed to determine the destination of the cargo.
 The chairman of the committee Adan Keynan criticised the Kenyan Ministry of Defence for non-cooperation and secret-keeping.

-A classified cable from the US Embassy in Kyiv on 9 November 2009, released through WikiLeaks, documents a meeting about the destination of the Faina's cargo stating "Van Diepen, regretting that the GOU [Government of Ukraine] had forced him to do so, showed the Ukrainians cleared satellite imagery of T-72 tanks unloaded in Kenya, transferred to railyards for onward shipment, and finally in South Sudan.
-This led to a commotion on the Ukrainian side", and concludes that "Nykonenko said that Ukraine would study this situation in the light of a partner relationship so hat(sic) the U.S. would know that Ukraine is a reliable partner."